 French Defence Minister Herve Morin had said Paris had no direct negotiations with Germaneau's captors, while Prime Minister Francois Fillon said the gang may have killed the hostage nearly two weeks before the raid.

-Also on Monday, a Spanish non-governmental organisation said two of its aid workers being held by Al-Qaeda in Mali were still alive, two days after a Malian official said the leader of another AQIM branch was threatening the lives of the hostages.
+A Spanish non-governmental organisation said on Monday that two of its aid workers being held by Al-Qaeda in Mali were still alive, two days after a Malian official said the leader of another AQIM branch was threatening the lives of the hostages.

 "We know that the families have been able to see some proof that the hostages are alive," the head of the Barcelona-based Accio Solidaria, Francesc Osan, told Catalan radio station RAC1.